Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/13-FFT-DFT-on-AIE/md/conclusion.md

 # Conclusion

-This tutorial provides a detailed review of several methods for implementing highperformance FFT and DFT algorithms on the AI Engine array.
-These include the Stockham algorithm implemented by the Vitis DSPlib or coded by hand using the AI Engine API and a direct-form DFT for small point sizes implemented as a vector-matrix multiplication.
+This tutorial provides a detailed review of several methods for implementing high performance FFT and DFT algorithms on the AI Engine array.
+These include the Stockham algorithm implemented by the AMD Vitis™ DSPlib or coded by hand using the AI Engine API and a direct-form DFT for small point sizes implemented as a vector-matrix multiplication.
 Both approaches can achieve a broad spectrum of FFT and DFT point sizes and throughput rates for practical applications.

 <hr class="sphinxhide"></hr>

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc.</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2026 Advanced Micro Devices, Inc.</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>